Mercy Olubunmi: EastEnders

 Several months after the events of E20's first series, Mercy attempts to contact Fatboy as she has returned to Walford following a visit to her parents in Nigeria.
 She finds out he is at a party in Hampshire so she travels there with Billie Jackson (Devon Anderson).
 Mercy and Fatboy are extremely pleased to see each other but when a fight breaks out, they escape into Fatboy's van.
 Mercy then returns to Walford with her friends.
-Mercy's grandmother Grace (now played by Ellen Thomas) arrives in Walford and urges Mercy to tell Fatboy of their plans to return to Lagos permanently, however, when Mercy cannot find the right moment, Grace tells him.
+Mercy's grandmother Grace Olubunmi (now played by Ellen Thomas) arrives in Walford and urges Mercy to tell Fatboy of their plans to return to Lagos permanently, however, when Mercy cannot find the right moment, Grace tells him.
 Fatboy soon realises that neither Mercy nor Grace want to leave London, and after Mercy hands in the keys to their home, he gets them to meet and helps them to realise it for themselves.
 They move into a property on Albert Square.

-After an argument between Mercy and Fatboy, she pushes him and he falls onto a tree planted in memory of Trina Johnson (Sharon Duncan Brewster), breaking it.
+After an argument between Mercy and Fatboy, she pushes him and he falls onto a tree planted in memory of Trina Johnson (Sharon Duncan-Brewster), breaking it.
 Worried that Trina's ex-husband Lucas Johnson (Don Gilet) will be angry with them, they enlist Leon and Zsa Zsa's help to replace the tree.
 However, as they dig up the tree, they discover the body of Owen Turner (Lee Ross) buried beneath it.
 The next day, Fatboy comforts Mercy when she says it is all she can see when she closes her eyes.
 She attends Lucas's Bible class and questions him about false prophets and a passage that states that anyone who questions a priest should be put to death, causing Lucas to make an excuse to leave because he cannot answer her.
 Grace asks Mercy to write a letter of apology to Lucas, but Mercy throws it away.
 Mercy and Fatboy play rounders but smash Dot Branning's (June Brown) window, which Fatboy repairs.
 Mercy asks Dot if she can attend her church.
 When Zsa Zsa is left homeless, she asks to move in with Mercy and her grandmother.

 Leon breaks one of Grace's commemorative plates, but Mercy gets the blame.
 However, Fatboy later admits it was his fault.
 When Alfie Moon (Shane Richie) sets up a drinking den in the cellar of The Queen Victoria public house, which is closed due to being burnt down, Mercy and her friends attend, and Alfie gets Mercy to serve drinks while he is not there.
 Later, Grace tells Mercy she cannot work in an illegal drinking establishment and says Fatboy corrupted her.
 Mercy then tells Zsa Zsa that she cannot go to France with Leon, as he slept with Glenda Mitchell (Glynis Barber).
 Zsa Zsa and Leon both leave, but separately, leaving Mercy and Fatboy upset at the loss of their friends.